 Sometimes the plant warns you.
 Regular zucchini production starts slowing down, odd for early summer.
 The reason?
-All of the plant’s attention is going to feeding that one humungous baseball bat of a zuke.
+All of the plant's attention is going to feeding that one humongous, baseball bat of a zuke.

+Making stuffed zucchini is easy.
 You just cut the zucchini in half lengthwise, and scoop out the insides, leaving a shell to stuff with whatever your heart desires.

 This week my heart desired Italian sausage, so my friends, this is what we are using to stuff this particular zucchini.